IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario3/README.md

 <img src="images/scenario3-application-architecture-ace-mq.jpg" >

-1. To obtain MQ Endpoint, login to your cluster and navigate to Networking --> Services --> Search "MQ" --> Copy Hostname and Port as highlighted
+1. To obtain MQ Endpoint, login to your cluster and navigate to Networking --> Services.
+Search "ibm-mq" and Copy Hostname and Port as highlighted for the MQ Queue Manager that you created.

 <img src="images/HostName.png" >

-2. Navigate to ACE and open MQ Flow
+2. Navigate to ACE and open MQ Flow "RemoteMQInOt.msgflow" under MQ_Client_App.

 <img src="images/ACE-MQFlow.png" >